A simple and delicious Vegetarian Chilli recipe. Perfect for vegans and meat eaters alike, this is hearty, comforting and full of flavour.

-- Soffritto Mixture – This is one of my FAVOURITE shortcuts.
+Soffito Mixture – This is one of my FAVOURITE shortcuts.
 I use this in place of onion, carrot and celery.
-Pre chopped and available in the freezer at Waitrose & Partners.
+Pre chopped and available in the freezer at lots of supermarkets.
 Of course you can use the individual veggies and chop them yourself if you prefer.

 What to serve with the Vegetarian Chilli recipe: